 The son of artists, Art Wolfe was born in Seattle, Washington, and still resides there today.
-Graduating from the University of Washington with a Bachelor’s degree in fine arts and art education, his photography career has spanned several decades and included work on every continent, thousands of locations, and a variety of projects.
+Graduating from the University of Washington with a Bachelor’s degree in fine arts and art education, his photography career has spanned several decades and included work on every continent, thousands of locations, and various projects.

-Wolfe is the author and creator of over 65 photography books, as well as instructional videos.
-His work is considered by most to be some of the most visually stunning wildlife and environmental images in the world.
-Wolfe’s career has been multifaceted as well, including wildlife conservation, art, journalism, and education.
+Wolfe is the author and creator of over 65 photography books and instructional videos.
+Most consider his work to be some of the most visually stunning wildlife and environmental images in the world.
+Wolfe’s career has also been multifaceted, including wildlife conservation, art, journalism, and education.

 3. Suzi Eszterhas

-Suzi Eszterhas is an award winning wildlife photographer that is best known for her documenting newborn animals and family life in the wild.
+Suzi Eszterhas is an award-winning wildlife photographer best known for documenting newborn animals and family life in the wild.
 From tiger cubs in India to newborn brown bear cubs in the Alaskan wilderness, her ability to earn the trust of her photo subjects has led to some extraordinary images.
 Her work has been published in over 100 magazines, including TIME, Smithsonian, BBC Wildlife, GEO, and National Geographic.

 4. Nick Brandt

-Brandt is very well known for his trilogy of conservation photo books centered around Africa.
+Brandt is well-known for his trilogy of conservation photo books centered around Africa.
 His projects include On This Earth, A Shadow Falls, and Across This Ravaged Land.
-These have won him multiple awards, as well as drawn much publicity and attention to the poaching problem happening today in Africa and efforts to help curb it.
+These have won him multiple awards and drawn much publicity and attention to the poaching problem happening today in Africa and efforts to help curb it.

 5. Charlie Hamilton James

-James does the majority of his work in North America, East Africa, and the Amazon.
+James does most of his work in North America, East Africa, and the Amazon.
 When not working as a landscape photographer, he spends his time as an on-air television presenter, working on numerous programs.
-He has even been nominated for many awards, not only for his photography but for his television work as well.
-He currently resides in Jackson Hole, Wyoming and works primarily with his wife, Phillipa Forrester.
+He has even been nominated for many awards, not only for his photography but his television work.
+He currently resides in Jackson Hole, Wyoming, and works primarily with his wife, Phillipa Forrester.

 6. Ami Vitale

-An American photographer and documentary filmmaker, Ami Vitale resides in Montana.
-She has traveled to over 100 countries during the course of her work and is a contracted photographer for National Geographic, who has published many of her images.
+An American photographer and documentary filmmaker, Ami Vitale, resides in Montana.
+She has traveled to over 100 countries during the course of her work and is a contracted photographer for National Geographic, which has published many of her images.
 Vitale is also a Nikon ambassador, giving credit to her abilities.

 Throughout her years of work, she has lived in mud huts, traveled through war zones, contracted malaria, and even wore a panda suit to get the perfect shot.
-Instyle Magazine has named Ami one of fifty Badass Women, a series that highlights and celebrates women who speak up and get the job done.
+Instyle Magazine has named Ami one of fifty Badass Women, a series highlighting and celebrating women who speak up and get the job done.